 While some collection agencies have a reputation for being aggressive, they are legally required to operate within strict boundaries.
 Federal laws are in place to protect consumers from harassment and abuse.
 For instance, debt collectors are prohibited from contacting people at unreasonable hours, which is typically before 8 a.m. or after 9 p.m.
 They also can’t use threatening language, call repeatedly to annoy someone, or discuss a person’s debt with unauthorized third parties, like their coworkers or neighbors.
 These consumer protection rules are designed to keep the process fair and prevent collectors from crossing the line into illegal practices.

-The Attorney’s Professional Code of Conduct
+An Attorney’s Professional Code of Conduct

 Attorneys operate under an even stricter set of guidelines.
 As licensed legal professionals, we are bound by a professional code of conduct that demands a high standard of integrity and ethical behavior.
 This code requires us to act in our clients’ best interests while upholding the law at all times.
 Unlike an agency, an attorney has the legal authority to represent you in court, file lawsuits, and enforce judgments.
 This deep understanding of the law ensures every action taken is legally sound, which minimizes risks and provides a more secure path to recovering what you are owed.
 Our client-centered approach is built on this foundation of trust and professional responsibility.

-Make the Right Choice for Your Business
+How to Choose the Right Partner for Your Business

 Deciding between a collection agency and a collection attorney can feel overwhelming, but it comes down to understanding your specific situation.
 Both have their place, and the right choice depends on the size of the debt, the complexity of the case, and the outcome you’re hoping for.
 Thinking through these factors will help you create a strategy that protects your business and gives you the best chance of recovering what you’re owed.
 Let’s walk through the scenarios where each option makes the most sense.

-When to Use a Collection Agency
+When to Choose a Collection Agency

 A collection agency can be a practical choice if you’re dealing with a high volume of smaller debts, typically in the range of a few hundred to a few thousand dollars.
 These companies are set up to handle bulk accounts and primarily use communication tactics like phone calls and letters to pursue payment.
 If your goal is to apply consistent pressure without escalating to legal action, an agency might be the right fit.
 They operate on a contingency basis, meaning they take a percentage of what they collect.
 This can be a cost-effective way to manage numerous small, overdue accounts that might not be worth the expense of a lawsuit.